davidkatz/davidkatz.github.io/_posts/2015-07-04-consulting-answers.markdown

 The best thing you can do for your work life balance is have clients that crazy appreciate your work (first step: do work that is worth crazy appreciating).
 That dynamic changes everything, you'll get no pressure from your clients and how you manage your work life balance will be entirely up to you.

-If you find yourself thinking: "sure, that's easy for someone who is already established", I can see why you might think that but I'd disagree.
-For example, one way to do work that is crazy appreciated is to really care about your output.
-That always works and requires no experience.
+If you find yourself thinking: "sure, that's easy for someone who is already established", one way to do work that is crazy appreciated without being established is to really care about your output.
+That almost always works and never requires experience or connections.

-I'd also recommend never filling more than 80% of your work time, things always happen and you because you're a pro you always want to have things under control.
 ### How do you get people to approach you for work?
 A blog?
 Talks?
 High profile projects?
 Free consulting meetings?

 In my case, all of the above.
 In the general case, find ways to deliver as much value as possible to as many people as possible.
 Nothing sells your services better than actually delivering small portions of it to the right people.

-The one thing that matters less in this list is High Profile Projects.
-Sure, that helps, but you want your clients to hire you because *you've already helped them*.
+High profile projects are useful, but you want your clients to hire you because *you've already helped them*.
 They've already learned from you, you already solved problems for them, through a blog, a talk, a meeting, whatever.
-At that point, your skills are not under debate.
+At that point, your skills are not under examination.
 You can't fake solving someone's problems.